-It’s the closing line beneath the line that caught my attention: “only differently coordinated and aroused.”
+It’s the completion of the line within the line that caught my attention: “only differently coordinated and aroused.”
 As statements go, it’s a mouthful.
-Like the perfect Crème brûlée, all hot cream and egg yoke jiggling just beneath its crisp of caramelized sugar.
-It’s also a poetic reminder that as human beings our bodies and thoughts, our experience, responds and reflects Intent and Purpose.
+Like the perfect Crème brûlée, all hot cream and egg yoke jiggling just beneath a crisp of caramelized sugar.
+It’s also a poetic reminder that as human beings our bodies and thoughts, our experience, responds and reflects our intent and purpose.

 I can experience the gratification of dance even while it appears that I’m simply walking.